github/docs/content/code-security/secret-scanning/enabling-secret-scanning-features/enabling-secret-scanning-for-your-repository.md

 ## About enabling {% data variables.secret-scanning.user_alerts %}

 You can enable {% data variables.secret-scanning.user_alerts %} for any {% ifversion secret-scanning-user-owned-repos %}{% ifversion ghes %}repository{% else %} repository that is owned by an organization, and for repositories owned by user accounts when using {% data variables.product.prodname_ghe_cloud %} with {% data variables.product.prodname_emus %}{% endif %}{% elsif fpt %}free public repository that you own{% else %}repository that is owned by an organization{% endif %}.
-Once enabled, {% data reusables.secret-scanning.secret-scanning-process %}{% ifversion ghes < 3.11 %} {% data variables.product.prodname_secret_scanning_caps %} does not scan issues.{% endif %} {% data reusables.secret-scanning.what-is-scanned %}

-You can also enable {% data variables.product.prodname_secret_scanning %} for multiple repositories in an organization at the same time.
+If you're an organization owner, you can enable {% data variables.product.prodname_secret_scanning %} for multiple repositories at the same time{% ifversion security-configurations-ga %} using a security configuration{% endif %}.
 For more information, see {% ifversion security-configurations-ga %}"[AUTOTITLE](/code-security/securing-your-organization){% else %}"[AUTOTITLE](/code-security/getting-started/quickstart-for-securing-your-organization#enabling-security-features-in-your-organization)"{% endif %}."

 {% ifversion secret-scanning-enterprise-level %}

->[!NOTE]
-> If your organization is owned by an enterprise account, an enterprise owner can also enable {% data variables.product.prodname_secret_scanning %} at the enterprise level.
+If your organization is owned by an enterprise account, an enterprise owner can also enable {% data variables.product.prodname_secret_scanning %} at the enterprise level.
 For more information, see "[AUTOTITLE](/admin/code-security/managing-github-advanced-security-for-your-enterprise/managing-github-advanced-security-features-for-your-enterprise)."

 {% endif %}